OasisLMF/OasisLMF/docs/correlation_methodology.md

 The approach to sampling correlated losses described here involves generating correlated random numbers that are used to sample a damage factor from each building’s effective damage distribution, i.e., from the secondary uncertainty distribution around a mean value, per peril.
 The correlation factor represents a mixture of the two sources of correlation described above (which may therefore be harder to specify than if the two sources of correlation were modelled separately).

+#### Random sampling of two effective damage distributions with similar (left) and different (right) random numbers
 ![alt text](sampling-charts.jpg "Random sampling of two effective damage distributions with similar (left) and different (right) random numbers.")

 How correlated the resulting damage samples will be depends on the following factors;

-• How high the correlation factor is (how close together the uniform random numbers tend to be)
+* How high the correlation factor is (how close together the uniform random numbers tend to be)
-• How similar the effective damage distributions are.
+* How similar the effective damage distributions are.
 This is driven both by the hazard correlation (e.g., similar probability of hazard/chance of loss) and by vulnerability correlation (similar shaped conditional damage distributions).

 ## Scope
 Only correlation within the context of a single event is considered, there is no attempt to correlate losses between events over time or take physical conditions into account prior to the event.